medavox/distribackup/docs/message binary spec.md

 * Change List from TLNV to just TNV, to avoid cases where the total number of bytes is > Integer.MAX_VALUE
 * Add the following message types:

-    - 'I now have this file version' announcement
-        - announces to network that this peer now has this FileID upon completion, so others can request it
-* Merge Update announcement with Archive Status, as they are functioanlly the same, without allowing peers other than the Publisher to push updates
+* Merge Update Announcement with Archive Status, as they are functionally the same, without allowing non-Publisher peers  to push updates
-* add a bitfield hasBeenDeleted (or something) to FileInfos, so they can describe the deletion of a file in an Update Announcement
+* add a bitfield hasBeenDeleted (or something) to FileInfos, so they can declare the deletion of a file in an Update Announcement
 Number of downloaders, to allow load balancing between Publisher and finished-updating Subscribers

-Subscriber announcement of the latest revision number when it becomes up to date

 need a way of closing/removing closed ConnectionOperators

 DONE
 =====

+* Peer(s) Info List
+* Personal PeerInfo Request
+* Personal PeerInfo
 * Global Revision Number
     - a simple counter for the whole file tree, incremented on every revision
 * Request for all files: used by a new peer to ask for all the files in the archive, without having to specifically request each one (also avoid querying for them)
 * File Request Reply: I don't have that version/file
+* 'I now have this file version' announcement
+    - announces to network that this peer now has this FileID upon completion, so others can request it
 * Differentiate between supporting data types (like int, bitfield, String) and objects that can actually be sent down the Socket.

 The latter are more likely to have a custom java class, and implement Communicable.